10BenAgain/Gen3RngAutomationTools/README.md

 ### <ins>Search</ins>
 Searching requires many arguments and configurations.
 To simplify the process, the program will search possible __known__ farmed seed values based on the `settings.ini` values only.
-By default, the progam looks for a `settings.ini` file in its working directory that looks like this:
+By default, the program looks for a `settings.ini` file in its working directory that looks like this:
 ```ini
 [player]
 name=Ben            ; Currently unused, just for tracking profiles I guess